-- (a) converting or transforming electricity energy from one voltage to another - (b) regulating voltage in an electrical circuit - (c) controlling electrical circuits - (d) switching electrical current between circuits - (e) a switchyard or - (f) communication facilities for 'operating works' as defined under the Electricity Act 1994 or for workforce operational and safety communications.
+- (a) converting or transforming electrical energy from one voltage to another - (b) regulating voltage in an electrical circuit - (c) controlling electrical circuits telecommunications facility means premises used for systems that carry communications and signals by means of radio; including guided or unguided electromagnetic energy, whether such facility is manned or remotely controlled.

+- (d) switching electrical current between circuits - (e) a switchyard - (f) communication facilities for "operating works" as defined under the Electricity Act 1994; or for workforce operational and safety communications.